 - For Nationals: Must be at least 19 years old.
-(As of Dec 31) - For Traveling to a Minor Provincial must be at least 18 at the time of the Provincial. - For a local (no travel required) Provincial must be at least 16. - Minimum Age for Summer Games is 20. - Minimum level 2 with at least 4 years of officiating. - Able to attend the Provincial they are selected for. - For Field Summer Games Applicants must have appropriate certification and experience. - Keep in mind referees are not paid for their services at Nationals or BC Summer Games.
+(As of Dec 31) - For Traveling to a Minor Provincial must be at least 18 at the time of the Provincial. - For a local (no travel required) Provincial must be at least 16. - Minimum level 2 with at least 4 years of officiating. - Able to attend the Provincial they are selected for.

-Application Deadlines:

-Summer Games/Provincials /Nationals: Monday, May 7, 2018
+Application Deadlines: Provincials /Nationals: Monday, May 15, 2019